google/software-product-sprint/walkthroughs/week-3-libraries/sentiment-analysis/sentiment-analysis-walkthrough.md

 The code then gets the **score** of the sentiment, which is a value between `-1` and `1`, representing how negative or positive the text is.

-Run a dev server and enter different values for the `text` variable to understand how the sentiment analysis works.
-What is the highest and lowest value you can generate?

 ## Your Turn

 Your goal is to use the concepts you just learned about to add a sentiment